matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 In contrast, with this proposal, there is a clear way to rebuild the attestation graph: create a new master identity key, and re-verify all devices with it.

+# Conclusion

+This proposal presents an alternative cross-signing mechanism to MSC1680.